Alistrati: Location and population

 Alistrati is a former municipality in the Serres regional unit, Greece.
 Since the 2011 local government reform it is part of the municipality Nea Zichni, of which it is a municipal unit.
 The municipal unit has an area of 129.878 km2.
-Population: town 2,127; municipal unit 3,088 (2011).
+Population: town 1,682; municipal unit 2,312 (2021).
 Alistrati is situated at the borders of the regional unit of Drama and regional unit of Serres.
 It's 20 km away from Drama and 45 km away from Serres.
-Alistrati was built on hills of the mountain range Menikio on an altitude of 325 m.
-It's been up-graded to municipality of Alistrati with the "Kapodistrias" law and included the villages: Agioxori, Skopia, Mandili, Lefkothea and R.S of Aggista.Since 2010, Alistrati is part of Nea Zichni municipality.
+Alistrati was built on hills of the mountain range Menoikio on an altitude of 325 m.
+It's been up-graded to municipality of Alistrati with the "Kapodistrias" law and included the villages: Agiochori, Skopia, Mandili, Lefkothea and R.S of Aggista.
+Since 2010, Alistrati is part of Nea Zichni municipality.

 In the area of the town a plundered ancient Macedonian tomb has been found, which is undamaged even today, and also the traces of an ancient settlement.
 Alistrati is mentioned in 1460 in a manuscript of the holy Convent of Ikosifissa Pageo as a small town.
 A traveler from Turkey mentions it with the name Al-Strati in about 1650.
 There are many views about the etymology of the word "Alistrati".
 It is said that it comes from the Archistratigos (Michael - Gabriel).